volkerdobler/insertnums/README.md

 3
 ```

-Another possible need is to add the numbers 1 3-times, 4 3-times, and so on.
-Again, if you type `1:4*3` the program will insert 1, 1, 1, then add 4, and insert 5, 5, 5, add 4 and insert digit 9 3 times.
+Another possible need is to add the numbers 1 three times, 4 three times, and so on.
+Again, if you type `1:4*3` the program will insert 1, 1, 1, then add 4, and insert 5, 5, 5, add 4, and insert digit 9 3 times.

 It is also possible to have a stop criterion with the option **@{STOPEXPRESSION}**.
 _STOPEXPRESSION_ can be any regular javascript but has the advantage, that some special chars can be used (details in the **SYNTAX** chapter below).